abdullah-erturk/Ventoy-Grub2FM-Multiboot-With-Original-Files/README.md

 	ATTENTION:

-Your USB/HDD disk will be completely formatted at the first installation.
-Take your precautions for data loss.
+In the first installation, if you do not install with the non-destructive installation option your USB/HDD disk will be completely formatted.

 Both Ventoy and Grub2FM are secure boot compatible in efi mode.

 In order to be able to use it with Secureboot turned on, the .cer file must be introduced  into the BIOS on first use.